 As a DONA certified doula, I am prepared to provide comfort measures and consistent emotional support throughout your labor and birth.
 My current birth doula fee is $900.

-I work with four back-up doulas who will attend a birth for me in the event that an emergency causes me to be unavailable:
+I work with two back-up doulas who will attend a birth for me in the event that an emergency causes me to be unavailable:

 Anna Cole –http://www.joyfulnoisedoula.com

 Check out my availability calendar on doulamatch.com! http://doulamatch.net/profile/7397/daphne-flowers-clc

 As parents, we are all meant to have a support team to help us in the early weeks with a new baby.
 Some of enjoy the benefit of having family surround us with a sincere desire to meet our needs as parents.
 Others of us either do not have family that can spend time with us, or perhaps our family support struggles a bit with providing the type of help we need.
 Additionally, our culture has normalized the false image that life will easily return to normal, with grace, the moment your baby is born.

 If you would like to give yourself the best support possible to allow you to focus on being the best parent for your baby, I would be happy to provide postpartum doula services for your family!